chenaciousD/website/content/posts/GenAIPerspective.md

 +++
-title = 'All you need is curiosity: Living with GenAI for a month' date = 2023-11-22T18:54:38-08:00 draft = false description = "Blah blah blah"
+title = 'All you need is curiosity - how GenAI will transform learning' date = 2023-11-22T18:54:38-08:00 draft = false description = "Blah blah blah"